FoldSAE: Learning to Steer Protein Folding Through Sparse Representations: Method

 \section{Method}

-Our method aims to find features within the model, which encode information about interpretable properties of protein backbones to use them for steering of the generation.
+Our method aims to find features within the model activations, which encode information about interpretable properties of protein backbones to use them for steering during the inference process.
 It consists of three stages: \textbf{localization}, \textbf{interpretation} and \textbf{intervention}.
 In the stage of localization, we identify the crucial block encoding semantic information about protein backbone design.
 In the interpretation stage, we decompose activations of the chosen block and select those corresponding to the interesting target.
 Finally, in the intervention stage, we manipulate the identified features to steer the generation towards desired properties.